bobbingwide/gbcptedit/README.md

 1. None

 ## Upgrade Notice
+# 0.0.1
+Update so that the Gutenberg CPT's don't have Custom Navigation link variations created for them

 # 0.0.0
 Prototype version to avoid manual configuration using oik-types.

 ## Changelog
+# 0.0.0
+* Changed: Set show_in_nav_menus to false
+* Tested: With WordPress 5.9-RC3
+* Tested: With Gutenberg 12.4.0

 # 0.0.0
 * Added: Brand new plugin.
 * Tested: With WordPress 5.8.2 and WordPres 5.9-RC2 and WordPress Multi Site